Bicycle chain: Chain removal

+Chain pliers alongside two bicycle master (quick) links.

+A master link (also called a connecting link or quick link) allows the chain to be installed or removed without specialized tools.
+Most master links can be installed by hand and are locked into place by applying chain tension or by applying pedalling torque.
+Quick link pliers can make removal significantly easier particularly when the chain is too tight or difficult to release.

 Some newer chain designs, such as Shimano and Campagnolo 10-speed chains, require a special replacement pin to be used when installing or reinstalling a separated chain.
 An alternative to this process is to install a master link, such as a SRAM Power Link or a Wippermann Connex.